LoukasTheUhhh/V3rsa/README.md

 *"Syntax diversity like never before."*

 **Features:**
+- Abillity to change keywords to fit your style using `!keywords {...}`
+- Can also change default function names using `!funname {...}`
 - `!mode Curly` – JavaScript/C-style
 - `!mode Pushed` – Python/indented
 - `!mode Classy` – Java-style with classes
-- `!mode Rookie` – Beginner-friendly Versa
+- `!mode Rookie` – Beginner-friendly V3rsa

 ---